snori74/linuxupskillchallenge/0 - AWS Free Tier.md

 * EC2 - from the list of services

 In "AWS speak" the server we'll create will be an "EC2 compute instance" - so now choose "Launch Instance".
 You will be presented with several image options - choose one with "Ubuntu Server 18.04 LTS" in the name.
-At the next screen you'll have options for the type - typically only "t2.micro" is eleigble for the Free Tier, but this is fine, so selct to "review and Launch"
+At the next screen you'll have options for the type - typically only "t2.micro" is eligible for the Free Tier, but this is fine, so select to "review and Launch"
-At the review screen there will be an option "Security Groups" - this is infact a firewall configuration which AWS provides by default.
-While a good thing in general, for or purposes we want our server completely exposed, so we'll edit this to effectively disable it, like this:
+At the review screen there will be an option "Security Groups" - this is in fact a firewall configuration which AWS provides by default.
+While a good thing in general, for our purposes we want our server completely exposed, so we'll edit this to effectively disable it, like this:

 * Select "Configure Security Group"
 * Select "Add Rule"
 * Type: "All traffic", Source: "Anywhere"

 This opens all ports and protocols to access from anywhere.
-While this might be unwise for a production server, it is wht we want for this course.
+While this might be unwise for a production server, it is what we want for this course.

 Now select "Launch".
 When prompted for a key pair, create one.

 Your server instance should now launch, and you can login to it by:

-Services, EC2, Running instances, Connect
+* Services, EC2, Running instances, Connect

+## Remote access via SSH

+You should see an "IPv4" entry for your server, this is its unique Internet IP address, and is how you'll connect to it via SSH (the Secure Shell protocol) - something we'll be covering in the first lesson.

-This video, "How to Set Up AWS EC2 and Connect to Linux Instance with PuTTY" (https://www.youtube.com/watch?v=kARWT4ETcCs), gives a good overview of the pocess.
+This video, "How to Set Up AWS EC2 and Connect to Linux Instance with PuTTY" (https://www.youtube.com/watch?v=kARWT4ETcCs), gives a good overview of the process.

-*This* will be the account that you use to login and work with your server.
-It has been added to the 'adm' and 'sudo' groups, which on an Ubuntu system gives it access to read various logs and to "become root" as required via the _sudo_ command.
+You will be logging in as the user *ubuntu*.
+It has been added to the 'adm' and 'sudo' groups, which on an Ubuntu system gives it access to read various logs - and to "become root" as required via the _sudo_ command.

 ## You are now a sysadmin

-Logout as *root*, by typing logout or *exit*, then login as your new sysadmin user, and confirm that you can do administrative tasks by typing:
+Confirm that you can do administrative tasks by typing:

     sudo apt update